In 25 years of PHP, the web changed dramatically and is now evolving faster than ever:

 However in critical areas I've described previously, many things can be improved.
 Almost all existing solutions are still designed and documented to create websites the old way: a server generates then sends plain-old HTML documents to browsers.

 API Platform is a set of tools for building modern web projects.
-It is a framework for API-first projects built on top of Symfony.
-Like other modern frameworks such as Zend Framework and Symfony, it's both a full-stack all-in-one framework and a set of independent PHP components and bundles that can be used separately.
+It is a framework for API-first projects built on top of Symfony components.
+Like other modern frameworks such as Laravel and Symfony, it's both a full-stack all-in-one framework and a set of independent PHP components and bundles that can be used separately.